grem11n/blog/content/post/velero.md

 You can also create schedules for your backups, so they're taken automatically.
 As well as configure TTL for backup files, so Velero will keep track of your backup versions and clean up the old stuff.

-You can create snapshots of your PersistentVolumes, which can be handy if you're running some stateful applications in your cluster.
+You can create snapshots of your Persistent Volumes, which can be handy if you're running some stateful applications in your cluster.
 However, I'm not a big fan of running any stateful things inside Kubernetes (more on this in Part III).

 There are backup and restore hooks to do some actions before or after any of those operations.
 For example, you can stop a database service before creating a volume snapshot, so you can be sure of data integrity.